aisha-x/THM/Rooms/SOC Level 1/Digital Forensics and Incident Response/Redline.md

 ### Q5.
 Provide the Device Path where the file is located.

-- same location as the previous quetion, under File Info, copy the device path
+- same location as the previous question, under File Info, copy the device path

 Ans: ***\Device\HarddiskVolume2***